 As a movement artist, she initially became fascinated with Thai massage because its physical form and shape resemble partnering dance.
 The beauty and the benefits of Thai massage become so clear in her life that she began studying to become a Thai massage practitioner herself.
 Since 2014 she has traveled annually to Chiang Mai in Thailand to spend several months of intensive study with various and diverse teachers of Thai massage.
 She is also a graduate of the Philadelphia School of Massage and Bodywork, where she have studied to become a licensed massage therapist, primarily focusing on Western massage modalities such as Swedish, deep tissue, myo-fascial, trigger point, sports and pre-natal massage.
 Through all of her training, she has come to understand some of the human behaviors that cause specific symptoms and pain, and she has also learned the power of being fully present to listen in her massage practice.

-She takes more than 200+ continuing educations each year to advance and deepen her practice.
+She takes many hours of continuing educations each year to advance and deepen her practice.
 Now, she is a certified Orthopedic Massage therapist, and Deep Feet Ashiatsu massage therapist.
 In addition to working independently, she currently works at Children’s Hospital of Philadelphia as a part of ENT Wellness team to provide massage services to CHOP Otolaryngology surgeons and healthcare staff.

 Guillermo Ortega (MFA, LMT, CMLDT) offers Integrated Thai bodywork, Abdominal Detox Massage, and Manual Lymphatic Drainage.
 Massage facilitates the body’s natural tendency toward a relatively stable equilibrium between interdependent elements, which we call homeostasis or “feeling good”.
 Guillermo wants to help clients to achieve wellness and keen awareness of their own bodies through massage to achieve a sense of balance and freedom.
 His work as a dancer, dance teacher, and pilates instructor informs his massage practice and understanding of body mechanics, kinetic chains, and training potential.